-During the teens, twenties and into the early thirties, our small business was a neighborhood butcher shop, the “Glass-front butcher shop”.
-The Hub, like many other small businesses survived because neighbors shopped locally and the owners reinvested in their community-paying taxes, sourcing supplies locally, employing tradesmen to improve and maintain the building and equipment and providing jobs for their family and many employees.
+During the teens, 20’s and into the early 30’s, our small business was a neighborhood butcher shop, the “Glass-front butcher shop”.
+The Hub, like many other small businesses, survived because neighbors shopped locally and the owners reinvested in their community; paying taxes, sourcing supplies locally, employing tradesmen.
+Not only did this improve and maintain the building and equipment, but it helped provide jobs for their family and many employees.

 Prohibition (1920-1933) ended and FDR’s New Deal started picking up some speed, the “Glass Front Butcher Shop” became the “Glass front Beer Parlor” and In 1934 changed the name to “The Hub Tavern”…Hub “passed-along” and “aural-history” has it that the owners during prohibition made more selling beer out the back than beef out the front and decided to formally make the change from beef to beer but nobody knows for sure.

 The Great depression couldn’t sink this non-essential business, even when jobs dried up and banks failed, this non-essential business figured out a way to keep their doors open and provide a modest living for them and their employees…they paid their taxes, saved where they could and despite the economy crumbling around them, they worked for what was theirs.

 For the past 88 years, The Hub Tavern has provided for family after family among them, The Spencers, The Knudsons, The Wordals, The Carrols, The St. Johns, The Coppingers, The Murphys, TheTungs, The Deusers, and for the past eight years, our family.

 When the business was launched, it was attached to the owner’s home.
 As long as they worked hard to keep their vision of the “American Dream” alive, they would also have a roof over their heads, food on their table and a business to call their own.
 They did what was best for their family, their business and their community.